Why Minnesota’s CEOs finally broke their silence

 New York (CNN) — Corporate giants in the Twin Cities stayed silent, publicly, for more than a month as massive federal immigration operations upended daily life and the local economy.

+Top Minnesota CEOs and business leaders had held phone calls about how to respond.
+Instead of going public, they settled on working behind the scenes to warn Trump administration officials and Republican leaders about economic damage from the surge of immigration agents to Minneapolis, say people close to the companies.
+The people spoke under the condition of anonymity to discuss private deliberations.

+Potential retribution from the administration and backlash from conservative customers and employees supportive of its mass deportation agenda stopped these companies from airing their concerns publicly of shifting policies, say people close to the decisions.

-Alex Pretti’s killing Saturday and growing national anger over the Trump administration’s immigration policies led companies to change course.
+Alex Pretti’s killing last week and growing national anger over the Trump administration’s immigration policies led companies to change course and make a public statement.
+The response said very little, but the fact that they spoke out at all spoke volumes about the severity of the situation in Minneapolis.

 “The recent challenges facing our state have created widespread disruption and tragic loss of life,” said the statement, released by the Minnesota Chamber of Commerce.